TEALSK12/introduction-to-computer-science/lesson_01.md

 Students will be able to...

-* Identify the class they are taking
+* Identify the class they are taking.
-* List the high-level goals of the course
+* List the high-level goals of the course.
-* Describe classroom procedures, rules, and norms
+* Describe classroom procedures, rules, and norms.

 ## Materials/Preparation